 First Air Force is also the designated air component for U.S. Northern Command that rapidly responds to non-military threats under the Defense Support to Civil Authorities (DSCA) mission.
 The organization assists civilian agencies before and during emergencies, natural or man-made disasters, and other DOD-approved activities.
 This role saves lives, relieves suffering, prevents property damage and provides humanitarian assistance where and when it is needed most in the United States.
 Operating with the 601st Air and Space Operations Center, the Air Force Rescue Coordination Center serves as the U.S. inland search and rescue coordinator.
 It is the single agency responsible for coordinating inland federal searches.
 These search and rescue operations can be conducted anywhere in the 48 contiguous states, Mexico and Canada.
 The Civil Air Patrol is a significant partner in search and rescue and other DSCA missions.

-601st Air and Space Operations Center and the Air Force Rescue Coordination Center at Tyndall AFB, Fla.
+601st Air and Space Operations Center and Air Force Rescue Coordination Center, Tyndall AFB, Florida

-Western Air Defense Sector, Joint Base Lewis-McChord, Wash.
+Western Air Defense Sector, Joint Base Lewis-McChord, Washington

 1st Fighter Wing, Joint Base Langley-Eustis, Virginia (F-22, T-38)

 4th Fighter Wing, Seymour Johnson AFB, North Carolina (F-15E)

 20th Fighter Wing, Shaw AFB, South Carolina (F-16CJ)